divengine/pyvault/README.md

 # 🧠 Divengine Python Vault – PyVault

-**PyVault** is a Python-powered documentation generator that transforms any Python project into a structured [Obsidian](https://obsidian.md) vault.
+**pyvault** is a Python-powered documentation generator that transforms any Python project into a structured [Obsidian](https://obsidian.md) vault.

 It extracts all classes, functions, and modules, maps their relationships, and builds a fully browseable knowledge graph of the codebase.